guardian/riff-raff/CONTRIBUTING.md

 You will also require `Deploy Tools - Developer` permissions from Janus in order to run locally.
 If you do not run prism locally, you will need to be connected to the VPN when working remotely.

-1. Create configuration
-Create a configuration file at `~/.gu/riff-raff.conf`.
+1. Create a configuration file at `~/.gu/riff-raff.conf`.
 There is an example configuration file (`DEV.conf`) in the private configuration bucket in the Deploy Tools account.
 Ask a DevX colleague if you're not sure how to find this.

 1. From the root of the repository, run: